 Key Takeaways

-- The average anesthesiologist salary varies between each subspecialty for a number of reasons, including case mix complexity, market demand, and region.
+- The average salary varies between different anesthesiology subspecialties for a number of reasons, including case mix complexity, market demand, and region.

 - Cardiac anesthesiology pays the highest average salary for anesthesiology subspecialties, in part because of the required skillset and case acuity.